embeddedsystemsjimbo/Cheap_Flight_Finder_Python-_2.0/README.md

 Flights are selected with a minimum trip duration of seven days and a maximum duration of thirty days.

+Flight searches are processed over a six month period starting from thr current date.

 If the app finds a flight that is cheaper than the historic lowest price for a certain destination, the app sends a customized email to registered users containing the user’s name, the flight route, the date and time of departure and return flights and a hyperlink to kiwi.com to book a flight (See Figure 4, 5, 6, 7).